 Schools, colleges to reopen in Bihar from Monday; Govt issues safety guidelines

-Slide in number of coronavirus cases and high recovery rate of 97.61 per cent in the state seem to have boosted the confidence to resume studies physically in the educational institutions.education Updated: Jan 03, 2021, 18:00 IST
+Slide in number of coronavirus cases and high recovery rate of 97.61 per cent in the state seem to have boosted the confidence to resume studies physically in the educational institutions.india Updated: Jan 03, 2021, 17:49 IST

 Slide in number of coronavirus cases and high recovery rate of 97.61 per cent in the state seem to have boosted the confidence to resume studies physically in the educational institutions.